Fast track to Seattle

 Perhaps the Port of Portland will try to kill Maglev and Hyperloop, because of the competition with air travel, but should they?
 Sky Taxis are probably inevitable.

 Sky Taxis will take you to an airport terminal (where the HS Rail terminal is located).
-Sky Taxis may be an opportunity for the Port.
-They will arrive sooner than HS rail.
+Sky Taxis may be an opportunity for both the Port of Vancouver and the Port of Portland.

-In my vision of the future, you’d take a 15 minute flight in the Sky Taxi up or down the Columbia to a Hyperloop terminal near PDX.
+In my vision of the future, you’d take a 15 minute flight in the Sky Taxi to a Hyperloop terminal near PDX.
 Then it’s a 30 minute ride to Seattle Center.
 You’d beat the Portland/Vancouver snarl on a commute to Seattle.
+The Port of Vancouver could be a transportation hub.
+Trains, boats and flying cars.
+Amazon it.

 It’s estimated that 13 to 17 per cent of people who travel the corridor to Seattle or Vancouver BC may shift to an ultra-high-speed train by 2035.
 That’s a big hit for the Port.
 But combining Air and HS rail traffic along with landing fees from numerous Sky Taxis may mediate airline losses.
 It’s synergy.
 Catch the wave.